“Water is the driving force of all nature.” – Leonardo da Vinci

 Project Overview

 To meet the growing need for clean, safe drinking water in central Ohio, the City of Columbus is building a fourth water plant along the Scioto River near the corner of Home and Dublin roads in Delaware County.
-Water transmission mains – large pipes approximately 42-60 inches in diameter – will be built to directly connect the new Home Road water plant to the Department of Public Utilities water distribution system near the Blazer Parkway area at Frantz Road and Parkcenter Avenue, and other strategic areas in northwest Columbus.
+Water transmission mains – large pipes approximately 42-60 inches in diameter – will be built to directly connect the new Home Road water plant to the Department of Public Utilities water distribution system near the Blazer Parkway area and other strategic areas in northwest Columbus.

 These needed improvements will provide additional treatment capacity, increased reliability, and relief to the three existing Columbus water plants.
 Once the new plant and water transmission mains are operational, overall system capacity will increase to meet the needs of the public.
 The current average daily volume required by the public is 145 million gallons per day (MGD) and is expected to increase to 175 MGD in the near future.
 This additional demand will be partially met by the new Home Road water plant.